gekkos-project/gekkos-whitepaper/README.md

 - Modern interpretation workflows on real & synthetic datasets, with optional machine learning assistance.
 - Structured, cross-generational knowledge transfer between experts, groups, and communities.
 - Traceability and visibility of seismic interpretations and related contributions, improving transparency and collaboration.
-- Gamified elements that make skill development in seismic interpretation more engaging and accessible to younger generations of practitioners.
+- Planned gamified elements that make skill development in seismic interpretation more engaging and accessible to younger generations of practitioners.
 - Integrated data search, connecting users with data owners to request or secure legal access to the right seismic datasets.
-- New monetization models and incentives for data owners, interpreters, and contributors through blockchain-native technologies.
+- Exploration of new monetization models and incentives for data owners, interpreters, and contributors through blockchain-native technologies.

 **In short, GEKKOS unlocks seismic data for global collaboration, innovation, and new opportunities.**

 ---

 ## What you’ll find here
+> (under development - to be released soon)

 **White Paper (PDF)** → complete document with all sections, including:
 - **Problem Landscape** → current challenges in seismic data access, interpretation, and innovation
 - **Technical Notes** → hybrid architecture combining cloud-edge computing, centralized databases, blockchain integration, proprietary data pipelines, and WebGL rendering.
 - **Tokenomics Overview** → GEKK utility token design, hybrid payment model.
 - **Application Areas** → energy, carbon storage, mining, etc.
 - **Roadmap** → current development status, proprietary components, PoC progress, upcoming releases.
+The GEKKOS project already has core proprietary components, with initial proof-of-concept (PoC) milestones underway.

 GEKKOS is being developed at a time when digitalization, cloud-native tools, and blockchain incentives converge to break seismic data free from legacy barriers.